everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### Python

-For Python, we use [componentize-py][componentize-py] to generate a Wasm component.
-See the [Python Setup][python-setup] instructions if you are following along.
+For this section on Python, we will use use [componentize-py][componentize-py] to generate a Wasm component.
+If you're following along with the code examples, please run the [Python setup][python-setup] instructions.

 Our WIT interface defines a `multiply` function: